This model was developed by Rick Roberts of the University of North Florida career services.

 The first step in the 7 Step Decision Making Model is very important, whatever decision you have to make.
 Sometimes just clarifying what the decision is, or what the question you want answered is, makes it much easier to decide.

 The seven step decision-making model is one of many.
-If you want to know more, I've also written a brief overview of some other decision making models...
+If you want to know more, here is a brief overview of some other decision making models...